Dental pioneer Nobel Biocare seeks way back to sales success

 Nobel ceded some 7 percentage points of market share to competitors between 2007 and 2011 - a lot of custom for Richard Laube, appointed chief executive two years ago, to win back.

-Later this year Nobel plans to launch a new version of its NobelProcera scanner, which creates individualized dental prosthetics.
-Dentists using it will be able to offer a fast, personalized service which Laube hopes in turn will boost sales of its premium dental implants.
+Later this year Nobel plans to launch a new version of its NobelProcera scanner, which creates individualised dental prosthetics.
+Dentists using it will be able to offer a fast, personalised service which Laube hopes in turn will boost sales of its premium dental implants.

 “In the world of coffee, you could argue price per gram, but only a few ask what the Nespresso capsule costs.
 They just want a better experience and that’s what we’re trying to provide,” said Laube, who has dual U.S.-Swiss citizenship.